kyro-sec/NoiseGrey/README.md

 This program is not fully completed and returns an error when gathering port information.
 This program takes in a URL from user input and gathers information such as the IP address, hostname, and any open ports.
 I know I could've done this more easily with nmap, but where's the fun in that?

+## /HTTP/loadbalancer.py
+This can be imported into a program by:
+- import loadbalancer

+The only big use-case for this program is if it is ran alongside an HTTP server.

+Though a small program, this was the only one I had in relation to HTTP experience in coding. (: